gmullernh/csharp-xamarin-clock-app/README.md

 # xamarin-clock-app
-A simple Clock app built with Xamarin.
+A simple clock app built with Xamarin.